 Gaming companies protect unreleased features aggressively.
 Speaker agreements must address:

 Algorithm Details: Companies rarely allow discussion of proprietary AI implementations.
-The "Netflix Prize" approach (describing problems without solutions) works better than revealing trade secrets.
+Describing problems and general approaches without revealing trade secrets works better than attempting to share specifics that require legal approval.

 Performance Metrics: Specific framerate impacts, memory usage, or training costs may require approval.
-Generic percentages ("30% improvement") face fewer restrictions than absolute numbers.
+Generic descriptions face fewer restrictions than absolute numbers.

 Visual Assets: Unreleased game footage requires explicit permissions.
 Some studios provide "conference builds" with approved content for demonstrations.